manhph2211/ICDAR2015/README.md

 ICDAR2015 :smile:
 =====

 - This repo is about to implement diffrent kinds of modern toolkits to detect and recognize texts in image.
-In the repo so far, I used DB and CRNN that are implemented in mmocr and also, I tried a simple CRNN model written in Keras f, which is much depended on [this](https://github.com/qjadud1994/CRNN-Keras)
+In the repo so far, I used DB and CRNN  (implemented in mmocr) and also, I tried a simple CRNN model written in Keras for recognizing text, which is much depended on [this](https://github.com/qjadud1994/CRNN-Keras)

 - Let's start with: